kellylougheed/java-pset1/README.md

 ### 1-4: Caesar Cipher

 Write a program that asks the user for a string and a key (int) with the Scanner.
 It should run these two inputs through a method called `encrypt` that takes in a string and integer and returns a ciphertext.
 Print the ciphertext.
-The `encrypt` method should encrypt the text with the [Caesar Cipher](http://practicalcryptography.com/ciphers/caesar-cipher/).
+The `encrypt` method should accept a string as a parameter and return a string encrypted with the [Caesar Cipher](http://practicalcryptography.com/ciphers/caesar-cipher/).
+Print the result.

 You may also wish to look back at the [CS50 problem Caesar](https://docs.cs50.net/2017/ap/problems/caesar/caesar.html).

 ### 1-5: Hamlet

 Make Hamlet a Valley girl.
-Write a method that takes in a string and inserts "like" between every single word.
+Write a method that accepts a string as a parameter and returns a new string with "like" inserted between every single word (except when a line starts/ends).
 Call this method with the "To be or not to be" monologue provided for you and print the result.

+**Challenge**: Insert "like" even when the line ends. (+2 pts)

 ### 1-6: Hangman